netobserv/documents/cncf/Security Self-Assessment.md

 ## Security Issue Resolution

-As a Red Hat product, security issues and procedures are described on the [Security Contacts and Procedures](https://access.redhat.com/security/team/contact/?extIdCarryOver=true&sc_cid=701f2000001Css5AAC) page.
+As a Red Hat product, security issues and procedures are described on the [Security Contacts and Procedures](https://access.redhat.com/security/team/contact/) page.
+The GitHub repositories have a SECURITY.md file where reporters can find this information.

 ### Responsible Disclosure Practice